 - An inland fishing license is not required to fish in a private pond.
 A private pond is a body of water arising within and lying wholly upon the lands of a single owner or a single group of joint owners or tenants in common, and from which fish cannot escape, and into which fish of legal size cannot enter from public waters at any time.
 A pond or lake located on land owned by a public body such as a state-supported university or a governmental entity is not a private pond.

-- July 4th is declared “Free Fishing Day,” and a fishing license is not required in any public waters, including Coastal and trout waters, on this date.
+- July 4th is declared “Free Fishing Day,” and a fishing license is not required in any public waters, including coastal and trout waters, on this date.

 - Residents with a valid Unified Subsistence Inland/Coastal Recreational Fishing License Waiver are exempt from the requirement of a inland and coastal recreational fishing license.
 See Fishing Licenses for more details.